Transak/transak-stellar/README.md

-# hedera-transak
+# transak-stellar
-This repository contains the Hedera Transak integration.
+This repository contains the Stellar Transak integration.